-On June 10, 2013, we issued to one institutional investor 3,370.510 shares of Series A-2 convertible preferred stock (the "Series A-2 Preferred Stock"), at a price of \$1,000 per share, which is convertible into an aggregate of 1,608,835 shares of common stock, and five year warrants (the "2013 Warrants") to purchase up to 2,365,934 shares of common stock at an exercise price of \$2.00 per share.
-The shares of Series A-2 Preferred Stock and 2013 Warrants described above were not initially registered under the Securities Act of 1933, and the issuance and sale of such securities was exempt from registration pursuant to Section 4(2) of the Securities Act.
-As of December 31, 2013, there were no shares of Series A-2 Preferred Stock outstanding, as all of which were converted into shares of our common stock.
+On June 10, 2013, we issued to one institutional investor 3,370.510 shares of Series A-2 convertible preferred stock (the "Series A-2 Preferred Stock"), at a price of \$1,000 per share, which is convertible into an aggregate of 1,608,835 shares of common stock, and five year warrants (the "Warrants") to purchase up to 2,365,934 shares of common stock at an exercise price of \$2.00 per share.
+The shares of Series A-2 Preferred Stock and Warrants described above were not initially registered under the Securities Act of 1933, as amended (the "Securities Act"), and the issuance and sale of such securities was exempt from registration pursuant to Section 4(2) of the Securities Act.
+As of December 31, 2013, there were no shares of Series A-1 or Series A-2 convertible preferred stock outstanding, as all of which were converted into shares of our common stock.